CiscoDevNet/intersight-ansible/README.md

 ## Release Notes

-See the [Changelog](./CHANGELOG.md) for information on what's changed in each release of this collection.
+See the [Changelog](https://github.com/CiscoDevNet/intersight-ansible/blob/main/CHANGELOG.md) for information on what's changed in each release of this collection.

 ## Related Information

-Cisco's DevNet includes a Learning Lab on using this collection at https://developer.cisco.com/learning/labs/cisco-intersight-rest-api-ansible/.
+Cisco's DevNet includes a [Learning Lab on using this collection](https://developer.cisco.com/learning/labs/cisco-intersight-rest-api-ansible/).

 ## License Information